-To commemorate this discovery, the Grand Constance wine bottle carries a replica of the inscription of the glass artefact, found on the beach at Lewes.
-The Grand Constance wine is a modern version of wine made during the 1700 and 1800's, making Groot Constantia world famous.
+To commemorate this discovery, the Grand Constance wine bottle carries a replica of the inscription on the glass artifact found on the beach at Lewes.
+The Grand Constance is a continuation of the wine made during the 1700 and 1800’s that made Groot Constantia world famous.

 Since 1685, when Simon van der Stel arrived in Table Bay and land was granted to him, until the last renovation on the farm, 330 years of history has taken place.
 Take a journey back in time with us as we explore these important dates.